RobotML/RobotML-documentation/IntroductionToRobotML/index.rst

 .. figure:: ./images/5-OriginOfDifferentImagesOfDocumentation.png
    :align: center
    :width: 700
-   :alt: Proteus Rationale graphical presentation
+   :alt: RobotML Rationale graphical presentation

-   *PROTEUS Rationale*
+   **PROTEUS Rationale**

 The sections that follow are detailing this schematic explaining how the interactions occur and what kind of interactions exists.
 This is what we called the